singhh-piyush/saboteur/README.md

 - FastAPI and Python asyncio for the orchestrator
 - React, Vite, and Tailwind for the dashboard
 - vLLM on ROCm with an AMD Instinct MI300X for running 50 agents at the same time
-- Ollama for local development
+- llama.cpp for local development

 Built for the AMD Developer Hackathon: ACT II.